 The default logic for repeated alarm notifications is as follows:

 - The alarm notification will be sent to you at the configured frequency within 24 hours after an alarm is triggered.

 - Following 24 hours after an alarm is triggered, the alarm notification will be sent once every day by default.

 - Following 72 hours after an alarm is triggered, the alarm notification will be sent for the last time and will not be sent again.

 CVM alarms will be sent once Agent has been installed on CVM instances and reports monitoring metric data.
 On the Cloud Monitor page, you can view CVM instances that do not have Agent installed and download the IP list.

 - Only one default policy is allowed for each policy type in each project.

 - The default alarm policy cannot be deleted.

-- For the convenience of users, Cloud Monitor will automatically create a default CVM alarm policy (the alarm trigger conditions are read-only disk, and unreachable ping), and a default cloud database policy (total disk capacity > 90 MB or disk utilization > 80% for 5 minutes)
+- For your convenience, Cloud Monitor will automatically create a default CVM alarm policy (alarms will be triggered when disks become read-only or pings become unreachable) and a default TencentDB policy (alarms will be triggered if the used disk capacity is greater than 90 MB or disk utilization exceeds 80% for 5 minutes).

 - Currently, the default alarm policy is only supported by the following cloud products: CVM, TencentDB for MySQL, TencentDB for Redis, TencentDB for SQL Server, TencentDB for MongoDB, TencentDB for MariaDB, API Gateway, and Direct Connect.